 Let go.
 Most of us have baggage.
 Why would you let your life be defined by a negative event?
 There are things that are within your control and things that are not in your control.
 Logic dictates you can change those things within your control, but you cannot change those things outside of your control.
 If that is the case, then why would you allow those things outside of your control to cause you to suffer?
 If you let go of a hot rock, the burning will stop and you can heal.
 It requires a conscious decision to let go.

 Eliminate Toleration.
 Energy level is a major factor in our quality of life.
 Your energy level is being drained by things in your life that you are tolerating.
 When we stop putting up with small annoyances in our daily life, we create room for things that make us feel good.
 A toleration can be as simple as a missing button on your shirt or as complicated as having an unfulfilling workplace.
 In any event, make a list of things (identify) that annoy you, and make an active effort to eliminate those things.
 Cross them off your list as you go.

 Do Something That Matters.
 I think everyone will agree that by having a more productive, functional society we have to leave this world in better condition than we found it.
 We have to make a commitment to make a difference.
 As we do, we are leading by example.
 If this is done in an enthusiastic, appropriate manner you will find it to be contagious and others around you will become infected, and thus the cycle continues.
 If everyone in the world put effort into a selfless act, well… this would certainly be a better place.
 It is unrealistic to think that everyone will take this extra step.
 However, if you did, that would be one person.
 If you do so enthusiastically, you might influence others to do the same.
 Having a cause or hobby will add necessary balance especially when things get hectic at work.

-These are a few tips that have helped maintain my sanity.
+These are a few tips that have helped maintain my sanity as a family law practitioner.
 I hope you find them helpful.